olgupila/STORM-AI-devkit-2025/docs/submission.md

 ## [Optional] Create your own Docker image for the submission
-If you want to create your own Docker image for your submission instead of using one of the two provided for [Python](../baseline_submissions/ml_python/Dockerfile) and [Matlab](TBD) submissions (for example, because you're using a different language), here are some considerations to take into account.
+If you want to create your own Docker image for your submission instead of using the provided [Python](../baseline_submissions/ml_python/Dockerfile) submissions (for example, because you're using a different language), here are some considerations to take into account.

 ### GPU compatibility
 If you want to make use of the GPU resources that are on the cloud infrastructure, then you should use a docker image that contains Nvidia cuda, and cudnn drivers. for example, `nvidia/cuda:12.1.0-cudnn8-runtime-ubuntu22.04`.